yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/static-site.md

 # Bind to a Worker

-Bind the static site to a worker to access its assets:
+Access the static site from another worker:

 ```ts
 import { Worker, StaticSite } from "alchemy/cloudflare";